| | |

 A flat plate is topped with rice, Thai-glazed chicken thighs, a side of sauce, lime, and chopsticks.

-This Thai-glazed chicken thighs recipe is a family favourite.
+This Thai-glazed chicken thigh recipe is a family favorite.
 Everybody cleans their plate and I have to admit, it’s pretty dang delicious.
-Check out our best kitchen recipes if you’re looking for more inspo!

 Oh, and keep an eye on my Instagram, I’ll be sharing teasers of new recipes there.